HimaniDas/Manual_Testing_for_an_E-commerce_Website/README.md

   - Handling empty search fields.
   - Sorting search results.
   - Adding products to the cart and verifying the cart contents.

-### 2. Questions and Answers
-- Open the `10 Questions.pdf` file to understand the expected behavior of the search functionality.
-- This document serves as a reference for validating the test cases and test results.

 ### 3. Test Report
 - Open the `Test_report.xlsx` file to view the results of test execution.